-Mr. Lamoureux is currently the Parliamentary Secretary to the Leader of the Government in the House of Commons.
+Mr. Lamoureux previously served as Parliamentary Secretary to the President of the Queen’s Privy Council for Canada and Minister of Intergovernmental Affairs and to the Leader of the Government in the House of Commons.

 Mr. Lamoureux was born in Manitoba in 1962 and got his first job when he was 11 years old, pumping gas for his father for $1 per hour.
 He attended high school in Manitoba and Saskatchewan.
 Following graduation, he signed up for the Air Command of the Canadian Armed Forces, where he served for three years.

 In 1988, he was elected to the Legislative Assembly of Manitoba, and served nearly two decades before being elected to the House of Commons.